-We are interested in understanding how oscillatory activity, both neuronal (i.e. brain rhythms) and physiological (e.g. circadian rhythms), relates to limbic networks underlying fear learning, depression and anxiety.
-We therefore run a number of projects in parallel, all ultimately contributing to our understanding of how periodic orbits, whether reflecting coordinated activity patterns between different types of neuron or endogenously generated biochemical cycles, alter fear processing in the brain and the resulting fear response.
+We are a behavioral and systems neuroscience laboratory investigating the neuronal basis of fear memory, depression and anxiety.
+We are particularly interested in understanding how oscillatory activity, both neuronal (i.e. brain rhythms) and physiological (e.g. circadian rhythms), relates to limbic networks underlying the aforementioned phenomena.
+We run a number of projects in parallel, all ultimately contributing to our understanding of how periodic orbits, whether reflecting coordinated activity patterns between different types of neuron or endogenously generated biochemical cycles, alter fear processing in the brain and the resulting fear response.

 Basal Forebrain Modulation of Acute and Chronic Fear